-Gun Background Checks, a common proxy used to measure gun sales, reached 18 million through July of 2022.
-That figure is down substantially, by roughly 27%, compared to the same period in 2021.
+Firearm background checks, commonly used as a proxy for gun sales, surpassed 18 million through the first seven months of 2022.
+The year-long total is down by roughly 27% compared to the same period in 2021.

 Still, gun sales in most years since 2010 have risen year over year.
 The issue of gun control is challenging in the United States, not just because so many guns are sold each year, but also because there are an estimated 400 million guns already in the hands of civilians, police, and the military.
 (Gun sales plunged so far in 2022.)

 National laws have been impossible to pass because many people believe gun ownership is a right guaranteed by the Constitution.
 Gun regulations, therefore, are mostly enacted at the state level.
 Some states are very strict, while in others people can carry guns in the open.
 The state with the worst gun laws is Arkansas.

 The 27 words of the Second Amendment have been one of the most, if not the most, scrutinized sections of the U.S. Constitution in modern American history.
 The gun-rights debate usually centers around two phrases in the amendment: “a well regulated Militia,” and “the right of the people to keep and bear Arms.”

 Opponents of gun control laws argue the second phrase guarantees the absolute right of individuals to own firearms.
 Supporters of stricter gun control measures, on the other hand, refer to the first part and argue that the original intention was to restrict Congress from legislating against a state’s right to self defense.
 The amendment, therefore, does not prohibit local, states, and federal authorities from regulating private firearm ownership.